Insights

 Understand that as a company, there may be times when fake or spammy reviews can affect your accounts, these reviews should be addressed with the same tact as a regular review, as they are customer facing reviews.

 On the back end, spam reviews can be flagged across many sites, Google even has a support team to help remove reviews (after thorough review).
-Removing these reviews will help maintain your legitimate reviews are showing up on search results for customers to see.
+Removing these reviews will help ensure your legitimate reviews are showing up on search results for customers to see.

 On-Page Local Search Factors